ceichin/RealmSyncHelpers/README.md

 * `syncing`: Syncying.
 * `notSynced`: Some change have not been synced, or there is no connection (we don't know if server changed).

-We can listen the changes of this status or just use the flag `isEverythingSynced`.
+We can listen to the changes of this status, or just use the flag `isEverythingSynced`.

 ### DisposableSyncQuery
 Allows you to create a "temporal/disposable subscription" in a safe way.

 For example, you want to do a search by user while the user is typing.
 This is not trivial because:
 1. You need to subscribe to a query and wait
-2. You need to listen if something goes wrong
+2. You need to listen when it completes, and if something goes wrong
 3. You have to be sure to unsubscribe the subscriptions, or they will be hanging forever

 Using `DisposableSyncQuery` you can just: